Dennis Franz: Post-NYPD Blue

 After the end of the show in 2005, Franz retired from acting to focus on his private life.
-He has told the New York Post he would be interested in returning to acting if given the right opportunity.
-He and his wife spend their summers in their lake home in northern Idaho.
-He spoke of wartime experiences and post-war trauma of veterans at a Memorial Day Concert in 2012.
-(He spoke in the first person but it was not his own story.)
-He and his former NYPD Blue co-star Jimmy Smits made a surprise appearance at the 2016 Primetime Emmy Awards, presenting the award for Outstanding Drama Series to Game of Thrones.
+He has told the New York Post that he would be interested in returning to acting if given the right opportunity.
+He and his wife spend their summers in their lake home in Northern Idaho.
+He spoke of wartime experiences and postwar trauma of veterans at a Memorial Day concert in 2012 (speaking in the first person, although it was not his own story).
+He and his former NYPD Blue co-star, Jimmy Smits, made a surprise appearance at the 2016 Primetime Emmy Awards, presenting the award for Outstanding Drama Series to Game of Thrones.

 Personal life

 In 1995, Franz married Joanie Zeck; they met in 1982.
 He is the stepfather of Zeck's two daughters from her previous marriage.